Google Pixel 1 Camera Repair

 Slide the pick along the top edge and slightly around the top left corner, stopping at the bottom of the camera bump.

-Don't try to fully remove the screen yet, as it's still connected by a ribbon cable.
+Don't try to fully remove the back glass yet, as it's still connected by a ribbon cable.

 Step 11: Prop up the back glass